Synchronous Data Link Control

-Synchronous Data Link Control (SDLC) is a computer communications protocol.
-It is the layer 2 protocol for IBM's Systems Network Architecture (SNA).
-SDLC supports multipoint links as well as error correction.
+Synchronous Data Link Control (SDLC) is a computer serial communications protocol first introduced by IBM as part of its Systems Network Architecture (SNA).
+SDLC is used as layer 2, the data link layer, in the SNA protocol stack.
+It supports multipoint links as well as error correction.
 It also runs under the assumption that an SNA header is present after the SDLC header.
 SDLC was mainly used by IBM mainframe and midrange systems; however, implementations exist on many platforms from many vendors.
 In the United States and Canada, SDLC can be found in traffic control cabinets.
+SDLC was released in 1975, based on work done for IBM in the early 1970s.

+SDLC operates independently on each communications link in the network and can operate on point-to-point multipoint or loop facilities, on switched or dedicated, two-wire or four-wire circuits, and with full-duplex and half-duplex operation.
+A unique characteristic of SDLC is its ability to mix half-duplex secondary stations with full-duplex primary stations on four-wire circuits, thus reducing the cost of dedicated facilities.